 The KDD 2019 Workshop on Tensor Methods for Emerging Data Science Challenges aims to bring together computer scientists, data scientist and domain scientists to explore how tensors can be used to solve these emerging problems.
-We invite submission covering novel tensor decomposition models, methods, algorithms or applications.
-The following is a non-exhaustive list of topics of interest:

 May 19, 2019 (The deadline for submitting the papers)